CASCI-lab/distanceclosure/docs/source/notes.rst

 Development
 ============

-This package is still in alpha development mode.
+This package is still in beta development.
 Please note that it might contain errors.

 Notes
 ------